Data Connections

 SourceExamples of collected data

-kube-state-metricsNamespaces, nodes, pods, deployments, daemonsets, replica sets, services, jobs, persistent volumes, persistent volume claims, storage classes, resource quotas
+Agent (Kubernetes API)Namespaces, nodes, pods, deployments, daemonsets, replica sets, statefulsets, jobs, cronjobs, services, endpoints, persistent volumes, persistent volume claims, storage classes, resource quotas, horizontal pod autoscalers, and pod disruption budgets — plus the pod annotations configured for cost allocation

 Refresh the Helm repository and upgrade the release: